Knotx/knotx/README.md

 #### Configuration

 The *core* module contains 3 Knot.x verticle without any sample data.
-Here's how its configuration files look based on sample **standalone.json** available in knotx-standalone module:
+Here's how its configuration files look based on a sample **standalone.json** available in knotx-standalone module:
 **standalone.json**
 ```json
 {